vhskishore/Ansible_Pract/README.md

 - Python/YAML based.
 - Highly flexible and configuration management of systems.
 - Large number of ready to use modules for system management.
-- Custom modules can be added if needed.
+- Custom modules can be added if needed.``
-- Master master Unix like based systems.
-- We can select Windows or Linux servers for Ansible Nodes/Clients.